Boutast/French_Names_In_Music/README.md

 ## Special Thanks

-Cezarion - Who create a playlist with some songs containing firstname
+Cezarion - Who create a playlist with some songs containing firstname Chatrio21 - The guy spam a telegram group during two hours and add more than 61 songs Spsonic - Thanks for all title from Renaud and Superbus.

 ## Can I download it and use it